htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 DAG Submission
 --------------

-A DAG is submitted using the tool :tool:`condor_submit_dag`.
-The manual page for :doc:`/man-pages/condor_submit_dag` details the command.
-The simplest of DAG submissions has the syntax
+A DAG is submitted using the tool :tool:`condor_submit_dag`.The simplest of DAG submissions has the syntax

 .. code-block:: console